plunify/InTime-Quartus/scripts/README.md

 [intime](intime/) - InTime specific sample scripts to optimize designs or configuration

-[tcl_console](tcl_console/) - Collection of scripts to InTime from the Vivado Tcl Console interface.
+[tcl_console](tcl_console/) - Collection of scripts to InTime from the Quartus Tcl Console interface.
 Supports both Linux and Windows.